aporeto-se/cloud-pam-demo/README.md

    The SSH_HOST `pamdemo.se.aporeto.io` is the host you are trying to ssh into as the user `admin`

-   The xssh ssh command does the following
+   The `xssh ssh` command does the following
+   * Get the

 5. Next, in another terminal window, SSH using another IAM user from gmail